Tuesday, February 7, 2017

 Melody: Hello Monika!
 Thank you for asking little ‘ol me for an interview.

-Monika: Could you say a few words about yourself?
+Monika: Could you start by telling us a little about yourself?

 Melody: Sure.
-I am a 46 yr old and five years post-op trans woman living in Orlando, Florida.
+I am a 46-year-old and five years post-op trans woman living in Orlando, Florida.
 I was born in NYC to Latino immigrant parents and grew up on Long Island in New York State.
 I went to Princeton University, which is where I met my ex-wife.
 We were married for 15 years and have a teenage son.
 We divorced after I came out as transgender, so I moved to Florida where I have a family.
 I love it here!

 Melody: Probably the number one question I get asked is how I developed my voice.
 I recently made a video on that topic to address the questions.
 I also get a lot of offline messages asking for advice on transition.
 Occasionally I get asked if I’m single or for my hand in marriage. lol.